Home > Library > Research Bias > A Comprehensive Guide to Understanding What Ingroup Bias is – Its Causes, Impacts, and Examples

 • Social Identity Theory

-In social identity theory, people try to preserve a positive social identity by positively distinguishing their ingroup from outgroups.
+In social identity theory, people try to preserve a positive social identity by positively distinguishing their ingroups from outgroups.
 This urge to elevate the status and value of one’s group might lead to ingroup bias.

 • Competition Between Groups

 When there is rivalry or conflict between several groups, people tend to be more devoted to and supportive of their group.
-Race, nationality, religion, politics, and any other group affiliation are the factors that cause ingroup bias.
+Race, nationality, religion, politics, social class, and any other group affiliation are the factors that cause ingroup bias.

 Because of the increased rivalry between groups, people may become more inwardly biased because they see other groups as competitors for resources or social prestige.